Best Handmade Diwali Home Decor India 2026: Terracotta, Ceramic & Textile Picks

 5. The ring test (diyas) A properly fired terracotta diya rings with a clear, high-pitched tone when tapped gently.
 A muffled or flat sound suggests under-firing or a material substitution.
 It is a quick check that takes three seconds and rarely fails.

-Hand-glazed ceramic planters β these are the pieces that earn year-round space in your home and become part of a Diwali setup without effort.
+Ceramic and terracotta planters — these are the pieces that earn year-round space in your home and become part of a Diwali setup without effort.
 Use them to build corner displays, place them on windowsills, or use a taller planter as a natural anchor alongside lower diyas.
-The hand-glazing means each piece has a finish depth that photographs well and reads as considered in person.
-Shop ceramic planters.
+The Two-Tone Embossed Terracotta Planter sits well at diya height in a grouping, while the larger Belly-Form Ceramic Planter works as the anchor piece a corner arrangement builds around.
+Shop all planters.

-Hand-stitched cushion covers β Indian artisan-stitched and available in a range of tones that suit the Diwali colour palette: deep golds, forest greens, earthy ochres, and off-whites.
+Hand-stitched cushion covers — Indian artisan-stitched and available in a range of tones that suit the Diwali colour palette: deep golds, forest greens, earthy ochres, and off-whites.
 These are the fastest single-piece change you can make to a living room before Diwali guests arrive.
+The Earth Bloom Cushion Cover and Desert Loom Boho Cushion Cover both sit squarely in the festive earthy range.
 Each cover is stitched by hand; the craft is in the stitch, and it shows.
-Shop cushion covers.
+Shop all cushion covers.

-Ceramic floral vases β hand-glazed ceramic vases that pair with fresh marigold stems, dried grasses, or flowering branches for a festive arrangement without fuss.
-A single hand-glazed vase with a clutch of fresh marigolds on a dining table is a complete festive moment.
-Shop floral vases.
+Ceramic floral vases — shapes that pair with fresh marigold stems, dried grasses, or flowering branches for a festive arrangement without fuss.
+The Sunburst Ceramic Flower Vase at 31 cm has the height for tall marigold stems, and the Amphora Jug Ceramic Vase suits shorter, denser arrangements on a console.
+A single vase with a clutch of fresh marigolds on a dining table is a complete festive moment.
+Shop all floral vases.

 One note: Mapland also carries a Serenity Imports collection of curated decorative figurines.
-These are imported pieces β not Indian-made, not handmade β and are not the right recommendation for a handmade Diwali decor guide.
-The categories above (ceramics, cushion covers) are the honest picks.
+These are curated pieces rather than handmade ones, so they sit outside the scope of a handmade Diwali guide — worth a look if you want a decorative figure, but the categories above are the honest picks for this list.

 Diwali Decor by Budget